pandapwr/wsb-roulette/README.md

 DISTRIBUTION is optional and controls the randomness of allocation of funds between the tickers (Lower is more random, Higher is more even, Default = 10)

+Add the -f flag if you want to engage FD mode!
+In FD mode, only the next 2 expiration dates are used.
+Options are also always OTM at 3-5 strikes out from underlying.

 Example
 ====